-Possibility of update of spacecrafts computer software is a “must have” feature.
-It may save vessel mission, improve spacecrafts capabilities, gives better flexibility with choosing start occasions and many, many more benefits.
+Possibility of update of spacecraft’s computer software is a “must-have” feature.
+It may save vessel mission, improve spacecraft capabilities, gives better flexibility with choosing start occasions and many, many more benefits.
 Without software update there is no chance to recover from errors made by development team.
-Brutality of “production environment” is going to show weaknesses of the software which were missed during development phase.
-Even though project has introduced all top solutions to ensure quality and made hundreds hours of specialized simulations and test sessions, it is still sure unpredictable situation will happen, and changes in the software become required.
+The brutality of “production environment” is going to show weaknesses of the software which were missed during the development phase.
+Even though the project has introduced all top solutions to ensure quality and made hundreds of hours of specialized simulations and test sessions, it is still sure unpredictable situation will happen, and changes in the software become required.

 Spacecrafts software update